 This guide will teach you how to freeze chillies.
 You can freeze them whole or prepare and cut them first.
 Freezing chili peppers is so easy and they will keep in the freezer for up to 6 months.
 There is no need to blanch them before freezing, you can simply freeze them fresh.

-To freeze chillies whole:
+1. To freeze chillies whole:

-To freeze prepared chillies:
+2. To freeze prepared chili peppers:

-To freeze cut chili peppers:
+3. To freeze cut chili peppers:

 There are a couple ways you can freeze cut chili peppers:

-- Lay the cut chili peppers out on a baking tray and place the tray into the freezer.
+- Lay the cut chili peppers out on a baking sheet and place the tray into the freezer.
 Once frozen, place the chillies into plastic bags and put the bags back into the freezer.

 - You can freeze them in ice cube trays.
 To do this, place a few pieces of chopped chili peppers into each ice cube tray mold, and then fill the tray with water.
 Freeze the ice cubes, and once they are completely frozen, take the cubes from the trays and put them into plastic bags.
 When you are ready to use them, take one or two cubes and either thaw them or add them directly to the dish you are cooking.

-How to thaw the frozen chili peppers
+How to thaw frozen chili peppers:

 To thaw the frozen peppers, simply remove them from the freezer and let them come to room temperature.